dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

 ##### LoadBalancer (Private Internal Network)

 An external load balancer can be configured to face internally to a private subnet rather the public Internet.
-This way it can be accessed securely by clients on the same network, or through a VPN or a jump server.
+This way it can be accessed securely by clients on the same network, through a VPN, or from a jump server.
 In Kubernetes, this is often configured through service annotations by the provider.
-Here's a small list of  of annotations:
+Here's a small list of annotations from cloud providers:

 |Provider    | Documentation Reference   | Annotation |
 |------------|---------------------------|------------|